acse-2020/introduction/software/intro.md

 ## Visual Studio Code

 This lightweight, open source code editor from Microsoft is available [here](https://code.visualstudio.com/).
 It offers an extensible interface supporting multiple languages and many heavy duty IDE-like features, supported by a wide community.
 This will be the primary tool used in the course to write standalone Python programs and modules.

+Before install Visual Studio Code on Windows, it is highly recommended to have set up WSL2, Ubuntu, and Docker Desktop.
+If you have completed these steps, Visual Studio Code will automatically prompt you to use WSL2 as a back-end for development during the install process.
+You should also be prompted to install the WSL2 backend extension after Visual Studio Code runs for the first time.

 ## Visual Studio (on Windows)